davorg/davecross.co.uk/docs/2020-vision/index.md

 Until now, the data on the site went back to 1837 (the start of Queen Victoria's reign).
-I thought it would be a good marketing hook to have 200 years of data and, conveniently, George V came to the throne in January 1820, so I've ensured that the data is correct back to the start of his reign.
+I thought it would be a good marketing hook to have 200 years of data and, conveniently, George IV came to the throne in January 1820, so I've ensured that the data is correct back to the start of his reign.
 I was also annoyed by a few bugs in the list of positions on the individual person pages - so I spent have a day fixing